Page 1 of 1

 Pool: x/9

-for every character starting at Level 1, your Pool starts at 3/9.
 Your kit should be notated at the beginning and end of every post if your thread is using this system, but both parties have to agree to utilize it from start to finish.
-It’s the honor system, guys.

-Your three actions are expended every post and cannot be saved or carried over into another post.
-Each post has four basic actions that can be used:
+As a character, your three actions are expended every post and cannot be saved or carried over into another post.
+Each post has a number of actions that can be used:

-In the scope of Vescrutia, much of your movement is relative, unlike in other hard systems.
+In the scope of Vescrutia, much of your movement is relative.
 Unless your opponent or the environment rolls a die first, you can just move out of the way because that’s how it works.
 We don’t use distance to measure, rather we lean into the honor system here to prevent the ever present scourge of AUTO HIT.
 This is intentional, as the system is in place to heighten and balance the stakes inherent within the improvisational nature of this collaborative writing style.
-Your movement could be dynamic, dips, dodges, jumps, leaps, flips and flops.
-But there is no guaranteed hit confirmation or damage done without rolling dice and consuming your Pool.
+Your movement could be dynamic, dips, dodges, jumps, leaps, flips and flops, but there is no guaranteed hit confirmation or damage done without rolling some sort of die.
+Instead of calculating damage between characters with every attack, we lean into our Arbiters’ Edges to change conditions on the field and change how your characters interact with one another.

 Re: The Ves System: Understanding Threadplay and Weaving Your Story